simolus3/fluttie/README.md

  - Loading animations from files is taking quite some time at the moment as the dart code needs to send the full animation declaration to the plugin.
 When [this issue](https://github.com/flutter/flutter/issues/11019) gets fixed, it might be faster.
- - Scaling up small animations to a bigger screens makes them look bad, as     alias effects will occur.
-This _should_ be easily fixable, I just haven't yet figured out how.
  - Due to a delay between the dart code and the native backend, controlling multiple animations can be a bit laggy.
 Rendering multiple animations will also heavily reduce your apps framerate (Using multiple threads to circumvent this has already been implemented, but [crashes Flutter](https://github.com/flutter/flutter/issues/14169)).